Marked Length Spectral determination of analytic chaotic billiards with axial symmetries: Marked Lyapunov Spectrum and Birkhoff invariants

 Indeed, it is sufficient to consider the $(\ell-1)$-expansion $\bar{\eta}_{n,\ell-1}=1+\sum_{k=1}^{\ell-1} P_k(n)\lambda^{nk}$ of $\bar\eta_n$ obtained previously to go from $\ell-1$ to $\ell$, as the summations indices $p,q,s$ are all at least equal to one, and hence each term $\bar\eta_n^*$ in the above expression is multiplied by a factor $\lambda^{nk}$, with $k \geq 1$.
 Moreover, we can restrict ourselves to indices $r,p,q,s \in \{0,\cdots,\ell\}$, since for $r,p,q,s \geq \ell+1$, the associated terms are of order $O\big(n^{\ell+1}\lambda^{n(\ell+1)}\big)$.

 We claim that the degree of the polynomial in $n$ associated to the factor $\lambda^{n\ell}$ is at most $\ell$.
 Indeed, the expansion of the previous expression is a combination of powers of $\bar{\eta}_{n,\ell-1}$ (which are themselves combinations of polynomials in $n$ multiplied by powers of $\lambda^n$, where the degree of the polynomial is at most equal to the exponent of $\lambda^n$) multiplied by binomial coefficients $ $ and powers of $\ba_* \lambda^{n*}$ or $\bg_* \lambda^{n*}$.
-Besides the degree of the polynomial in $n$ associated to binomial coefficients is always less than or equal to the exponent of $\lambda^n$ \big($r$ in $ $ versus at least $rp \geq r$ because of the factor $\lambda^{nrp}$\big).
+Besides the degree of the polynomial in $n$ associated to binomial coefficients is always less than or equal to the exponent of $\lambda^n$ (for each $r \geq 1$, the coefficient $ $ gives a polynomial of degree $r$ in $n$, while the second factor $\Big(\sum_{p=1}^{\ell}\ba_p\lambda^{np}\dots\Big)^{r}$ in formula \eqref{eq au dessus} above already contributes to a power of $\lambda^n$ with an exponent $rp \geq r$).

 We conclude that the new expansion will be of the same form as before, i.e., for some polynomial $P_{\ell}$ of degree at most $\ell$, we have

 Let us now consider the expansion of $\Delta_n^{\pm n}$.
 We first remark that $\Delta(z)^{\pm}=\lambda^{\pm} + \sum_{k=1}^{+\infty} a_k^\pm z^k$, where for each $k \geq 1$, $a_k^+=a_k$, and